Talk: The Polluted Seas and the Transformative Power of Photography

 6:30pm – 8pm / Holmeside Coffee

-The Polluted Seas and the Transformative Power of Photography, a conversation with Mandy Barker, photographic artist and Matt Barnes from the Marine Conservation Society.
+The Polluted Seas and the Transformative Power of Photography, talks with Mandy Barker, photographic artist, and Matt Barnes from the Marine Conservation Society.

 Meet at Holmeside Coffee for refreshments from 6.00pm.
 The talk will commence at 6.30pm in the Learning Room, Sunderland Museum & Winter Gardens.